Deserlo/S3T6TM2/DesignDocument.md

 | LogInInfo | Username/password | Data created by the user to allow authorization between things created. |

-## System Design

 ## Algorithms and Data Structures
 We are storing our data in a MySQL database.
+The data will be serialized.
+We have decided to serialize the data because we viewed it as easier to implement.
+There are also few reasons for the users of this program to manually change data.

+To switch between the various UI screens we have debated on whether it would be more efficient to use a card layout to switch between these screens or whether a while loop would suffice.
+At the moment we are using a while loop to switch between UI screens but this may change in the future.

 ## User Interface Design and Implementation
 We went through a few different UI designs.

 Our initial screen mock-ups include quickly and poorly done sketchs like these.
-These were mostly done non-digitally, on notebook paper.
+These were mostly done non-digitally on notebook paper.

 ![Overview](Images/ProjectOverview.png)